taezos/ponere-changelog/README.md

 ## How it works

-It will retreive all the commit messages from the last tag all the way to `HEAD`, then renders it to `CHANGELOG.md` as hints.
+It will retreive all the commit messages from the last tag all the way to `HEAD`, then together with the latest tag and date, renders it to `CHANGELOG.md` as hints.
 This can serve as clues on what to write on changelog.